tanin47/lilit-lang/README.md

-Haiku
+Lilit
 =======

-Haiku is a statically-typed and beautifully-terse programming language.
+Lilit is a statically-typed and beautifully-terse programming language.
 It can compile to a single executable that runs on a target CPU.
 Thus, Haiku is great for building command-line tools.

 Principles